safoura-banihashemi/Augmentation_Legal_Texts/README.md

 # Legal Text Augmentation
 This project aims to enhance the dataset of the Court of Justice of the European Union (CJEU) on fiscal state aid, focusing on improving low-frequency classes for classification tasks.
-We apply two augmentation strategies:
+Apply two augmentation strategies:

 1. **Combination of WordNet and GloVe embedding**
 2. **Agent-Based Methods using Large Language Models (LLMs)**